 Mortgage expenses are not allowed; however, a grantee may be compensated for the use of its buildings, provided that they are used, needed in the grantee's project activities, and properly allocated to the award.
 Such compensation must be made by computing depreciation.
 Depreciation is the method for allocating the cost of fixed assets to periods benefitting from asset use.
-See 2 CFR 200.436 or the Texas Grant Management Standards (TxGMS) for more information.
+See 2 CFR 200.436 for more information.